fwcd/kpci/README.md

 # The Kiel Prolog Compiler Interactive
-A glorious Prolog environment written by Hendrik and Fredrik.
+An interactive Prolog interpreter written by Hendrik and Fredrik.

 [![CI](https://github.com/fwcd/kpci/workflows/CI/badge.svg)](https://github.com/fwcd/kpci/actions)

+The interpreter uses unification, SLD resolution and various tree search algorithm (DFS, BFS, IDDFS) to find a set of solutions given a query.
+More advanced features that are supported:

+* Higher-order predicates (`call`)
+* Negation-as-failure (`\+`)

+Not implemented yet:

+* Arithmetic (`is`)
+* Encapsulation of nondeterminism (`findall`)

 ## Project Structure
 ```